cloudacademy/ca-webinar-ml-pipelines-overview/README.md

 ```

 ### 4. Open the template .ipynb file from your drive
 Now, you have to navigate inside the Google Drive folder where the repo has been cloned.
-Once there, you just need to open, say, the file `'Overview_of_ML_Pipelines.ipynb'` with Google Colab.
+Once there, you just need to open, say, the file `'Overview_of_ML_Pipelines-student.ipynb'` with Google Colab.
 And that's it! :smile:

 ### 5. Let's get our hands dirty
 Just run the following snippet to put the raw data into a `pandas` dataframe: